Healthy Granola Bars

 • Maple syrup.
 My natural sweetener of choice when it comes to no-bake treats.
 You can also use agave, brown rice syrup, or honey.
 If you use honey, plan on adding extra oats, as honey is twice as thick as maple syrup.

 • Almond butter.
-I always prefer almond butter for its nutritional density and how it compliments maple syrup, but you can use any nut butter you choose.
+I always prefer almond butter for its nutritional density and how it compliments maple syrup, but any nut butter like peanut butter and cashew butter will also work.

 • Mix-ins.
-I used chocolate chips, but you can use chopped nuts, seeds, dried fruit, or really anything you want.
+I used dark chocolate chips, but you can use walnuts, dried fruits, pumpkin seeds, sea salt, flaxseeds, or anything, really.
 Just make sure they equal to no more than ¼ cup total.

 How to make healthy granola bars